 - Air pollution – If you live somewhere that’s very smoggy, your body may be naturally inclined to not breathe in the polluted air.
 That causes you to subconsciously take shorter breaths so you don’t breathe in the harmful air.

-No matter what the cause of your breathing pattern, there are a couple of simple exercises that can help get you back into breathing best practices.
+No matter what the cause of your breathing pattern, there are a couple of simple exercises that can help get you back to proper breathing practices.

 The first option is called pursed-lip breathing.
 For this exercise, you’ll need to sit down and relax your shoulders and neck.
 Then, slowly breathe in through your nose for two seconds.
 After you’ve counted to two, purse your lips like you’re going to whistle and slowly breathe out for four seconds.
 Once you’ve finished, repeat those steps over and over again.
 This slow and controlled method will help you relax and see how a correct breath should feel.